Castle Douglas: 20th century

-The former Castle Douglas Parish Church (St Andrew's) was remodelled by Robert Lorimer in 1900.
-It was converted into a theatre now known as The Fullarton.
+The former parish church (St Andrew's) was remodelled by Robert Lorimer in 1900.
+It was converted into a theatre, now known as The Fullarton.

 The Castle Douglas War Memorial was designed by Captain Frank Mears and was unveiled in 1921.

 Castle Douglas was a reception area for Glasgow's evacuated children during World War II.

 From March 1943 to April 1944, the town was the base for 92nd (Loyals) Light Anti-Aircraft Regiment, Royal Artillery, which was training for Operation Overlord, the invasion of occupied Europe.
 Their headquarters were at Craigroyston, a large Victorian house near the railway station.
-Nissen huts were set up at Carlingwark Loch to house the troops while other billets included a church and a bowling clubhouse.
+Nissen huts were set up at Carlingwark Loch to house the troops, while other billets included a church and a bowling clubhouse.

 Sights and attractions

 Castle Douglas Art Gallery is an offshoot of the Stewartry Museum at Kirkcudbright.
 It was bequeathed to the town by local artist Ethel Bristowe and opened in 1938.
 It is an exhibition space and used as such by local artists to display their work.
 It was designed by the Kirkcudbrightshire County Council architect William MacKinnell.

 Near the centre of town is Carlingwark Loch, a loch and SSSI, home to numerous water birds.

 Nearby stands Threave Castle, the family castle of the Black Douglas line of the House of Douglas.
 It lies on an island in the middle of the River Dee, admission includes the short ferry journey.

 Also to the west of the town are Threave Gardens, a National Trust for Scotland property.

-Threave Rovers are the local football team in Castle Douglas, they play at Meadow Park in the South of Scotland Football League and their strip colours are black and white stripes.
+Threave Rovers are the local football team in Castle Douglas, they play at Meadow Park in the West of Scotland Football League and their strip colours are black and white stripes.

-Castle Douglas hosts an annual Civic Week which is the focal event of the year.
-Its usual format is a week of events around the last week in July, culminating on Douglas Day when a street procession and carnival in Lochside Park takes place.
+Castle Douglas used to host an annual Civic Week which was the focal event of the year.
+Its usual format is a week of events around the last week in July, culminating on Douglas Day when a street procession and carnival in Lochside Park takes place, now parades have been cancelled.